Comparisons

 What tsgonest adds

-tsgonest uses tsgo as its compilation engine, then runs additional passes on your code:
+tsgonest uses tsgo as its compilation engine, then adds NestJS-specific capabilities on top:

 Featuretsgotsgonest